If you need to contact a member of the board, please email firstname.lastname@example.org.

 Responsible for our registration, legal, IT and digital, HR, security, and estate functions.
 This post also has the responsibilities associated with the accountable officer role.

-Responsible for our customer service products and provision, as well as identifying and pursuing new business opportunities.
+Kenny is responsible for Registers of Scotland’s commercial strategy including all customer service products and provision, as well as identifying and pursuing new business opportunities.

 Our non-executive directors

-Shrin is a chartered accountant by profession and has held a number of senior roles at Vodafone and Capita focusing on transformation, programme management, credit risk, billing and governance.
+Shrin Honap believes non-executive directors should bring one key element to a Board and that is ‘curiosity’.
+Shrin is a chartered accountant by profession and has held a number of executive and non-executive roles across a range of industries, including Vodafone and Capita, focusing on transformation, programme management and governance.

 He brings an all-round understanding to Registers of Scotland of how transformation works and believes staff engagement is key to achieving goals.

 Shrin was one of the founders of the successful Internet challenger bank, Egg.
 He is also a non-executive director at the British Transport Police and Driver and Vehicle Standards Agency, as well as the committee which looks at the setting of budgets for MP’s expenses.

 Shrin says the most rewarding part of his role at RoS is witnessing the organisation’s digital transformation programme taking shape and “working with a vibrant group of people who want RoS to move forward”.